qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

 node a user may be able to utilize more than 4GB.

 * No scheduler like on a supercomputer
-    * Your computations won't interfere with anyone else's
+    * Your computations will not interfere with anyone else's
 :::